LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

 When a customer visits each of the pages above in the order shown, ending on Page 4, the visitor has completed the flow and LiveEngage does not trigger the engagement.
 If after completing the flow above, the customer goes back to Page 3, Page 2 or any other page, LiveEngage will not trigger the engagement because the flow was already completed.
 </div>

-**Note:**

-If you define a flow as follows: Page 1 > Page 2 > Page 3 > Page 4
-When a customer visits each of the pages above in the order shown, ending on Page 4, the visitor has completed the flow and LiveEngage does not trigger the engagement.
-If after completing the flow above, the customer goes back to Page 3, Page 2 or any other page, LiveEngage will not trigger the engagement because the flow was already completed.

 ## Visitor Behavior Conditions

 Some of the targeting conditions only support web engagements.
 You can refer to the full list of supported conditions below to see which conditions are supported in mobile and which are not.